gillian-guide/gillian-guide.github.io/docs/modloading.en.md

 This modloader is superior to UAL's in many ways - especially the ability to merge different files and having a simple .ini file for configuration.
 It also allows to increase limits for various things - like VehicleBudget to avoid the taxi bug.
 ???+ note "Installation"
     * Go to the bottom of the [page](https://zolika1351.pages.dev/mods/ivtweaker) and download the archive.
-    * Extract the :material-zip-box:`IVTweaker_vx.x.zip` to your game folder.
+    * Extract the :material-zip-box:`IVTweaker_vx.x.zip` into the game folder.

 ???+ info "Usage"